bespoyasov/bespoyasov/README.md

 # `console.log('Hello World!')`

-My name is Alex.
+Hi!
+I'm Alex.

 I'm a developer, speaker, and mentor.
-Currently living in Russia 🇷🇺, working at [DRIVE2.RU](https://www.drive2.ru) 🚗, and posting to the [blog](https://github.com/bespoyasov/www) ✍️
+Currently living in Sweden 🇸🇪, working at [0+X](https://0x.se) 👨‍💻, and posting to the [blog](https://github.com/bespoyasov/www) ✍️

 ## Some Projects 🧑‍💻